Isostasy with Love: I Elastic equilibrium: Isostatic ratios with Love

 For example, this property holds for the model with three homogeneous layers (Eq.~(\ref{Kc1}))).
 Eqs.~(\ref{TnSnRelation}) and (\ref{TnFnRelation}) thus yield the same frame-independent result whatever the values of $S_1$ and $F_1$:

 The degree-one shape ratio, computed with Eq.~(\ref{FnSnRelation}), does not depend on the loading ratio:

 where the second equality results from substituting Eq.~(\ref{K1}) into $a$ and $b$.

 These results are consistent with the use of degree-one Love numbers.
 If applied separately on surface loads and internal loads, the centre-of-mass condition can be written $\hat k_s^L=\hat k_s^I=0$.
 Eq.~(\ref{khRelation}) can then be solved for $(\hat h_o^J,\hat k_o^J)$ in terms of $\hat h_s^J$, and the results are substituted into Eqs.~(\ref{ShapeRatioLove})-(\ref{TopoRatioLove}).
-The frame-independence of the topographic ratio is guaranteed by the frame-independence of the four combinations $g_j \hat h_j^J - \hat k_j^J$.
-Alternatively, Eqs.~(\ref{T1})-(\ref{S1}) can be derived without introducing surface and internal loads, by solving Eqs.~(\ref{GammaHRelation1}) and (\ref{GammaHRelation3}) with the constraints $\Gamma_{s1}=0$ (centre-of-mass frame) and $\Gamma_{c1}=g_cH_{c1}$ (equipotential core surface) \citep{trinh2019}.
+The frame-independence of the topographic ratio is guaranteed by the frame-independence of the four combinations $\gamma_j \hat h_j^J - \hat k_j^J$.
+Alternatively, $S_1$ and $T_1$ can be derived without introducing surface and internal loads, by solving Eqs.~(\ref{GammaHRelation1}) and (\ref{GammaHRelation3}) with the constraints $\Gamma_{s1}=0$ (centre-of-mass frame) and $\Gamma_{c1}=g_cH_{c1}$ (equipotential core surface) \citep{trinh2019}.
 Since the isostatic ratios are the same whatever the relative amount of surface and internal loads, there is no need for an isostatic prescription at degree one.
 Isostasy truly starts at degree two.
-Nevertheless, we will see that Eq.~(\ref{T1}) is a natural extension of the topographic ratio predicted by elastic isostasy for a 3-layer model with a homogeneous shell.